awsdocs/amazon-fsx-lustre-user-guide/doc_source/data-repository-tasks.md

 ## Types of Data Repository Tasks<a name="data-repo-task-types"></a>

 Currently, the **Export to repository** data repository task is the only task available\.
-For more information about using this task to export from your Lustre file system to its linked data repository on S3, see [Using data repository tasks to export data and metadata changes](export-data-repo-task.md)\.
+For more information about using this task to export from your Lustre file system to its linked data repository on S3, see [Using Data Repository Tasks to Export Data and Metadata Changes](export-data-repo-task.md)\.

 **Topics**
 + [Types of Data Repository Tasks](#data-repo-task-types)